On the convex formulations of robust Markov decision processes: Introduction

 Despite the significant attention that RMDPs have attracted in recent years, there is no known convex optimization formulation for RMDPs, analogous to the linear programming formulation of MDPs.
 This is surprising because most favorable properties of MDPs extend to RMDPs, and robust variants of value iteration and policy iteration are direct extensions of their non-robust counterparts.
-Combined with the fact that RMDPs can be solved in polynomial time (for a fixed discount factor), it would be natural to believe that a convex formulation of the RMDP problem exists.
-However, previous attempts to generalize the linear program formulation of MDP to RMDPs have failed~\citep{iyengar2005robust}, and no known natural convex optimization formulation of RMPDs exists.
-One could, of course, first compute the optimal value function using value iteration and then use it to formulate the optimization problem.
+Combined with the fact that RMDPs can be solved in polynomial time (for a fixed discount factor), it would be natural to believe that a convex formulation of the RMDP problem exists. \tb{In fact, this research question is mentioned in several seminal papers, but previous attempts to generalize the linear program formulation of MDPs to RMDPs have failed, e.g. equation (3.2) in~\cite{iyengar2005robust} and section 2.1 and in \cite{condon1990algorithms}.} One could, of course, first compute the optimal value function using value iteration and then use it to formulate the optimization problem.
 Such a contrived approach, however, neither offers insights into RMDP properties nor can be used to derive more efficient algorithms.

 Indeed, there are several reasons why deriving convex optimization formulations of RMDPs is an important research question.
 First, as in MDPs, the convex formulation can provide crucial insights into the structure of optimal policies and value functions.
 For instance, the state-action occupancy frequencies naturally appear as dual variables~\citep{puterman2014markov}, and the optimization formulations are a convenient tool for sensitivity analysis.
 Second, convex optimization formulations enable efficient solution algorithms.
 For instance, LP formulation of MDPs can be solved efficiently using interior-point methods~\citep{ben2001lectures} and can benefit from any advances in these general optimization algorithms~\citep{lee2014path,cohen2021solving}.
 These general-purpose interior point solvers often outperform value and policy iteration.
-They are also the only known polynomial-time algorithm for solving MDPs with a variable discount factor.
+They are also the only known polynomial-time algorithm for solving MDPs when the discount factor is not fixed.